Kick start your career with a work experience placement and beat some of the competition to the best jobs!

 Who can do a placement?

-You must be registered for a full time university degree programme in the School of Engineering and Information Sciences.
-All programmes in the School are available for a placement option.
+You must be registered for a full time university degree programme in the School of Arts and Education.

 Do I need to have passed all my modules before I go on placement?

-It is a requirement of going on placement that you have completed the first two years of study successfully (240 credits).
+It is a requirement of going on placement that you have completed the ﬁrst two years of study successfully.

 How long is a placement?

 You must be on placement for a minimum of a number of weeks depending on your programme.
 Normally your placement will last for one calendar year.
 The only restriction imposed by the School is that you must be back at University in time for your ﬁnal year of study.

 Can I complete my placement with more than one employer?